 - Expense: Probate fees can be quite substantial, even for the most basic case not involving any conflict.
-A probate attorney’s fees and court fees could take up to 5% of an estate's value, with fees on a more or less routine estate with a gross value of $400,000 amounting to $20,000+.3
+A probate attorney’s fees and court fees could take up to 5% of an estate's value.

 - Delays: The average uncontested probate could take longer than a year.
 With proper planning, these delays, costs, and loss of privacy can often be avoided.